Assessment on Paramilitary Groups in Northern Ireland: Reaction to report

-Following the report's publication, DUP ministers resumed their roles in the Assembly.
-Talks continued to resolve the political crisis at Stormont.
+Following the report's publication, Democratic Unionist Party (DUP) ministers resumed their roles in the Northern Ireland Assembly, with talks continued to resolve the political crisis there at Stormont.
 Gregory Campbell of the DUP said that the "report now provides the basis for which everyone has to get those vestiges of paramilitary activity removed".

 Sinn Féin's Gerry Kelly stated that the party is overseen only by its own executive committee and not by the IRA Army Council.